Matched betting is still one of the most reliable ways to make money online in 2026 (but only if you approach it properly).

 Matched Betting works by milking bookmaker offers through a three-step process.
 It’s very simple.

-- Find a bookmakers offer.
-For example: Open an account, Bet £10 to receive a £30 free bet.
+- Find a bookmaker’s offer.
+For example, open an account and bet £10 to receive a £30 free bet.

-- Finally, repeat the process with the free offer – levelling your profit in the process.
+- Finally, repeat the process with the free offer – cover the free bet on the exchange again, but this time to guarantee a profit.

-Let’s assume Betfair are offering a £30 free bet for a new account that bets £10 on their sportsbook (step 1 complete).
+Betfair is offering a £20 free bet for a new account that bets £5 on their sportsbook (step 1 complete).

-- We start by opening an account on Betfair and placing a £10 bet on Redrum in the 2.30 race at 3/1.
+- We start by joining Betfair Exchange and placing a £5 bet on Redrum in the 2.30 race at odds of 4.0.

-- To dump the liability this bet offers we lay Redrum in the 2.30 race on Smarkets at 4.0 (also 3/1).
+- To cover the liability this bet offers, we lay Redrum in the 2.30 race on Smarkets at 4.0.

-But before we get stuck into some matched betting tips, let’s look at three of the most common questions matched betting newbies ask…
+Before we get stuck into some matched betting tips, let’s look at three of the most common questions regarding matched betting.

 Is Matched Betting a Scam?